Which Footbags To Buy?

-Scenario #1: Maybe no one in your group cares about stalling the bag, and you prefer to just pass around, or see how far away you can get from each other and keep it alive.
+Scenario #1: Maybe no one in your group cares about stalling the bag, and you prefer to just pass around for as long as possible, or see how far away you can get from each other and keep it alive.
 Does this mean you need a bag with the most pop?
 No it does not.
 You may prefer a bag with a ton of pop or you may still prefer a bag with a ton of stall because you think it's easier to control.
 It's all preference!

 Scenario #2: You're at home, in your bedroom, just trying to work on freestyle tricks.
 Which bag is right for you?
 Well you definitely want something that's a bit easier to stall, filled with sand or metal.
-If you're new to tricks, just learning, you will want something with less panels and sand or metal filling like The Burly Buckshot or Avenger.
-If you're more advanced, you may want the same type of bag or something smaller like the Heat Mini Pro.
+If you're new to tricks, just learning, you will want something with less panels and sand or metal filling like The Burly Buckshot, Avenger or Kaboom.
+If you're more advanced, you may want the same type of bag or something smaller like the Heat Mini Pro or Napalm.

 Freestyle: These footbags are favorites for people who try and do a lot of skilled maneuvers, whether or not you're really good, or just aspire to be.